To A Mouse by Robert Burns

 “Diary of a Church Mouse” follows a church mouse in its day-to-day life, in which it eats scraps of food like straw and sawdust and scurries around by itself.
 It then notes that the only time it feasts is during the Harvest Festival in autumn, but that godless mice and other rodents find that a convenient time to sneak in and eat, too.
 This all culminates in the final lines, where the church mouse marvels at “how very full the church can be/ With people I don’t see at all/ Except at Harvest Festival.”

-The church needs a few RADAR traps, and the people in the church could be sure that their Harvest Festival offerings aren’t nibbled by mice.
+The church needs help from Ehrlich, and the people in the church could be sure that their Harvest Festival offerings aren’t nibbled by mice.

 The Pied Piper of Hamelin by Robert Browning